JoeySan5/Client-Server/README.md

 - I will not plagiarize someone else's work and turn it in as my own.
 If I use someone else's work in this exam, I will cite that work.
 Failure to cite work I used is plagiarism.
 - I understand that acts of academic dishonesty may be penalized to the full extent allowed by the [Lehigh University Code of Conduct][0], including receiving a failing grade for the course.
 I recognize that I am responsible for understanding the provisions of the Lehigh University Code of Conduct as they relate to this academic exercise.

 If you agree with the above, type your full name in the following space along with the date.
 Your exam **will not be graded** without this assent.
-When you are done, **make your first commit with the commit message: `I, <your full name here>, agree to the ethics contract`.**
+When you are done, **make your first commit with the commit message: `I, <Joseph Sanchez>, agree to the ethics contract`.**

 Write your name and date between the lines below

 ---------------------------------------------
+Joseph Sanchez
 ---------------------------------------------

 ## Exam Prelude